praveenuppari27/A_Machine_Learning_Model_for_the_earlier_Prediction_of_Cardiovascular_Disease/README.md

-# A_Machine_Learning_Model_for_the_earlier_Prediction_of_Cardiovascular_Disease
-Sure, here's a detailed description that you can use for your GitHub README file:

----

-# Cardiovascular Disease Prediction using Hybrid Dataset and Machine Learning
+# A Machine Learning Model for the_earlier Prediction of Cardiovascular Disease

 Cardiovascular Disease (CVD) is a significant global health concern and a leading cause of mortality worldwide.
 Accurate prediction of CVD risk is crucial for healthcare practitioners to make informed decisions about patient health.
 Machine learning models have emerged as powerful tools for assisting in health diagnoses, offering a promising approach for predicting CVD risk.